ThePiR0/Amfoss-TASKS/Task-07/word_rush/Readme.md

 # Word Rush – Technical Overview

 Word Rush is a Flutter-based word puzzle game.
-This document explains the architecture, code organization, and interactions of all major components.
+This document explains the architecture, code organization, and interactions of all major components used in the development of the app.

 ---